Faculty & Staff

 - The hours available for key pick-up are:

-- Special arrangements for after-hours key pick-up can be arranged by contacting the Facilities Main Office at 771-2353.
+- Special arrangements for after-hours key pick-up can be arranged by contacting Access Control at 609.771.3260.

-- Unclaimed keys will be returned to the key inventory within the Access Control and the request destroyed they keys are not picked-up with 15 days.
-A new key request form will be required to start the process over.
+- Unclaimed keys will be returned to the key inventory within Access Control and the request will be eliminated if the keys are not picked-up within 15 days.
+A new key request form will be required to restart the process.

 - Lost or stolen door keys shall be reported to the Office of Campus Police Services as soon as the discovery is made in order to ensure that appropriate security measures can be taken.
 Desk, storage cabinet, and file cabinet keys are not included as security risks.

-- Requests for the replacement of lost or stolen keys must follow the procedure outlined above, and MUST also have the Campus Police incident report on the request.
+- Requests for replacing lost or stolen keys must follow the procedure outlined above, and MUST also have the Campus Police incident report on the request.

-- To maintain both the security of the campus and the integrity of the keying system, all locks operable by the lost or stolen key may need to be replaced by the Access Control or an outside vendor.
-Use of either labor force will be based upon the staffing availability and the seriousness of the breach in security to the campus.
+- To maintain the security of the campus and the integrity of the keying system, all locks operable by the lost or stolen key may need to be replaced by Access Control or an outside vendor.
+The use of either labor force will be based on the staffing availability and the seriousness of the breach in security on the campus.

-- All keys are to be returned to the Facilities main office during the hours listed above when an employee no longer needs the previously assigned keys, transfers to another department within the college or terminates employment with the college.
+- All keys must be returned to the Facilities Maintenance Building, located here, during our hours of operation.
+This should occur when an employee no longer needs previously assigned keys, transfers to another department within the college, or employment termination.
 A receipt for the returned key will be issued to the employee.

 - Human Resources will notify Access Control when there is a permanent separation of service by an employee.
 Access Control will contact the employee directly with an inventory of keys currently assigned to the employee that is to be returned on their last day of employment.